TheSwanFactory/hclang/LANGUAGE.md

     ; numbers .min
     # 3

-Applying a name to a dict returns the value of that property.
+Applying a name to a dict (or any Frame) returns the value of that property.
 The space before `.min` is optional, but emphasizes that this is just another expression

 ## Expressions